Mahadeo Hills

 The Mahadeo Hills are a range of hills in Madhya Pradesh state of central India.
 The hills are situated in the northern section of the Satpura Range.

 The Mahadeo Hills run east and west through Betul, Chhindwara, and Seoni districts, separating the basin of the Narmada River to the north from that of the Wainganga and Wardha rivers, tributaries of the Godavari, to the south.
 The hills slope gently in the north, but drop steeply to the south onto the Deccan Plateau.
 The hills are home to tropical moist deciduous forests, part of the Eastern highlands moist deciduous forests ecoregion.

-The highest peak Mahadeo hills is Dhupgarh(1350mt).
-Panchamarhi is an important hill station of this range and for the Madhya pradesh.